Public Service Grant Program

 - Budget and cost-effectiveness: The extent to which the funding requested is adequate and appropriate to project objectives and activities.

-- A final project report must be filed with the Office of the Vice Provost for Research and Dean of Graduate Studies by September 1, 2014, summarizing grant activities, outcomes, and expenditures.
+- A final project report must be filed with the Office of the Vice Provost for Research and Strategic Initiatives and Dean of Graduate Studies by August 31, 2017, summarizing grant activities, outcomes, and expenditures.

-- One copy of submitted, published, or conference papers, and facsimiles or descriptions of artistic creations that result from the project activities must be submitted to the Office of the Vice Provost for Research and Dean of Graduate Studies when they become available.
+- One copy of submitted, published, or conference papers, and facsimiles or descriptions of artistic creations that result from the project activities must be submitted to the Office of the Vice Provost for Research and Strategic Initiatives & Dean of Graduate Studies when they become available.

-- All publications resulting from the grant project and all narratives associated with exhibitions or performances of works resulting from the grant project must acknowledge the assistance of the Public Service Grant program of the University of Massachusetts Boston.
+- All the publications resulting from the supported project and all the narratives associated with exhibitions or performances of works resulting from the supported project must acknowledge the assistance of the Public Service Grant program of the University of Massachusetts Boston.